MicrosoftDocs/bot-docs/retired/r13/bot-builder-concept-adaptive-dialog-recognizers.md

 ### QnA Maker Recognizer

-[QnAMaker.ai][13] is one of the [Microsoft Cognitive Services][14] that enables you to create rich question-answer pairs from existing content - documents, URLs, PDFs, and so on.
+[QnAMaker.ai][13] is one of the [Microsoft Azure AI services][14] that enables you to create rich question-answer pairs from existing content - documents, URLs, PDFs, and so on.
 You can use the QnA Maker recognizer to integrate with the service.

 For detailed information and an example how to create a QnA Maker recognizer, see the [QnA Maker recognizer](../adaptive-dialog/adaptive-dialog-prebuilt-recognizers.md#qna-maker-recognizer) section in the Recognizers in adaptive dialogs - reference guide.